-MN Renewable NOW: High School Renewable Energy Leadership Conference Minneapolis, MN - MN Renewable NOW will host a High School Renewable Energy Leadership Conference for high school juniors and seniors on October 17-18th, 2020 in North Minneapolis.
-This will be an entire weekend training where they will attend breakout sessions, panel discussions, lectures, and hands-on workshops to understand how renewable energy works, the urgency of integrating renewable energy into our grid, ways they can participate in renewable energy now, and how they can advocate for renewable energy for their communities.
-After the conference, follow-up steps will be developed to continue to educate and support our community's future leaders. (\$5,000) HOURCAR: Electric Vehicle Community Mobility Project Saint Paul, MN - HOURCAR plans to launch the Twin Cities Electric Vehicle Mobility Project in partnership with Xcel Energy, the City of Saint Paul and the City of Minneapolis.
+MN Renewable NOW: Solstar Rooftop Solar Project Minneapolis, MN - MN Renewable Now is creating a program to offer rooftop solar power systems to properties on the near Northside of Minneapolis, and to flip the ownership to the property owners.
+We have identified a Project Manager, Engineer, Solar Assessor, Residential Contractor, and solar installers who are all Black/African-American and all reside within North Minneapolis.
+As a bonus, through this project (which will become a program), we will provide solar installation and OSHA training to those interested in choosing solar as a career path.
+The property owners will be responsible for solar assessments fee, and transfer of ownership.
+Community members will be receiving a \$30,000 solar installation for under \$2,000. (\$5,000) HOURCAR: Electric Vehicle Community Mobility Project Saint Paul, MN - HOURCAR plans to launch the Twin Cities Electric Vehicle Mobility Project in partnership with Xcel Energy, the City of Saint Paul and the City of Minneapolis.
 The ultimate aim of this project is to increase affordable access to electric vehicle car-sharing, increase publicly available electric vehicle charging infrastructure, and expand outreach on renewable energy transportation options to historically underserved communities.
 Under this project plan, about half of the car-sharing hubs will be located in ACP50 communities (area of concentrated poverty, >50% people of color).
 A strategy for deep engagement in these communities is planned in partnership with embedded community organizations, with a goal of better understanding barriers to access, as well as exploring options to guide and overcome these barriers for more equitable car-share access and usage in these historically underserved communities. (\$5,000) NORTHEAST REGION Ecolibrium3: Duluth Citizens' Climate Action Plan Duluth, MN - Ecolibrium3 will work with the Corporation for National and Community Service and the Duluth Climate and Energy Network to develop a Citizens' Climate Action Plan to guide implementation of sustainability-focused projects, programs, and behavioral change in Duluth over the next five years.
 This effort will involve five public engagement sessions and visioning gatherings to look at ways This effort will involve five public engagement sessions and visioning gatherings to look at ways that all citizens can participate in building a greener, more equitable Duluth.
 The CERTs Seed Grant award will help cover the costs of a facilitator for visioning gatherings. (\$5,000) The Boreal Farm: Food Preservation with Energy Efficiency & Renewable Energy Duluth, MN - The Boreal Farm was founded as a teaching farm and living classroom for local farmers and students.
 One of the greatest issues facing farmers is the need for a long-term, high volume, energy efficient means of food preservation; this includes a need for storage systems for everything from fruits and vegetables to cured meat and seeds.
 The Boreal Farm plans to apply renewable energy and modern technologies in a traditional food preservation method of root cellaring by re-purposing precast concrete septic tanks.
 By coupling this with solar and wind, and by applying geothermal principles, they will create an efficient, duplicable, low-cost food preservation system to meet the needs of farmers and other artisan food crafters. (\$5,000)